If there is such a thing as a perfect picture book, then Hello Goodbye Dog is probably it.

 17 essential picture books for Orthodox Christian kids: If you’re looking for picture books that include stories about Orthodox Christian people and traditions, you’ll find them on this list.

-Disability and Church: A few things that people with disabilities would like you to know.
+Welcoming everyone to church: Disability and special needs: A few things that people with disabilities would like you to know.